 The following factors increase the risk of hydrocephalus:

-- Premature birth - infants born prematurely have a higher risk of intraventricular hemorrhage (bleeding within the ventricles of the brain), which may result in hydrocephalus.
+- Premature birth: Infants born preterm have a higher risk of intraventricular hemorrhage, or bleeding within the ventricles of the brain, which may result in hydrocephalus.

-- Problems during pregnancy - an infection in the uterus during pregnancy increases the risk of hydrocephalus in the developing baby.
+- Problems during pregnancy: An infection in the uterus during pregnancy increases the risk of hydrocephalus in the developing fetus

-- Problems with fetal development - such as incomplete closure of the spinal column.
+- Problems with fetal development: Examples include incomplete closure of the spinal column.

 Hydrocephalus occurs when too much fluid builds up in the brain; specifically, excess CSF (cerebrospinal fluid) accumulates in the cavities (ventricles) of the brain.